miLibris/flask-rest-jsonapi/docs/sorting.rst

 Sorting
 =======

-You can sort result with "sort" querystring url parameter.
+You can sort results with the "sort" querystring URL parameter.

 Example (not urlencoded for readability)::